Web3: What does it mean for the travel industry?

 However, despite the possibility for internet users to create, post, and share their own content, critics of our current web technology explain that most online activity is controlled and monetized by only a few top tech companies.

-For example, Google currently controls 85% [2] of the global search market.
+For example, Google currently represents over 90% [2] of the global search engine market.

 The rapidly increasing volume of data is also a concern for web users, and one of the core features of the high-velocity train of Web3 is its aim to empower users by ensuring data security, removing centralized ownership, and allowing users to have control over their own data.